super-resolution/Locan/docs/source/aim.rst

 ==========================

 We aim at providing a python package with data structures and methods for analyzing single-molecule localization data.
-Surepy is a Python package providing functionality to load and manipulate localization data and to perform various analysis procedures.
+Locan is a Python package providing functionality to load and manipulate localization data and to perform various analysis procedures.

 The package provides: